 Researchers from UNIVEN have made substantial and positive contributions in the fields of rural development and poverty alleviation through the multi-disciplinary Center for Rural Development and Poverty Alleviation (CRDPA).
 The Center’s mission is to strive to provide effective leadership in people-centered action research, and teaching and learning in response to the multiple and complex poverty-related challenges of rural communities in Southern Africa.
 This Center has won international recognition and hosts post-doctoral fellows from South Africa and the Southern African Development Community.
 UNIVEN is also a leader in the field of community engagement.
 The Directorate of Community Engagement supervises all students visiting from UVA who are involved in community-based projects.
 The Director, Dr. Vhonani Netshandama, spent a postdoctoral year at the School of Nursing at UVA and has worked closely with the Institutional Review Board at UVA to harmonize ethical review practices at the two universities and with the communities who participate in our research.
 UNIVEN is also distinguished by faculty in Microbiology.
 Professors Bessong and Samie of this Department are both internationally recognized for HIV research and effects of waterborne pathogens on human health.
 Both faculty have spent sabbatical years at UVA.

-Our newest partner Khulisa Social Solutions is an international nonprofit organization established in 1997 that operates in 26 offices around South Africa.
+Moreover, Khulisa Social Solutions is international nonprofit organization established in 1997 that operates in 26 offices around South Africa.
 They work with a variety of role-players including governments, foundations, NGOs and businesses to maximize initiatives and processes that transform fragile and vulnerable communities.

 During their last financial year, they reached in excess of 300,000 people through 250+ national capacity-building projects, which range from, violence reduction in schools to restorative justice programs for ex-offenders who were previously on death row.
 Zain Halle has been invaluable in helping establish community ties in Dertig.
 He oversaw the construction of the second filter facility in Dertig and has provided support to the student teams who have traveled to South Africa.